 Having one team from Ireland has witnessed the uniting of the entire county in full support of that team.
 There are no mentions of divisions between North, South, East or West.

 I fail to see the necessary connection, however.
 Why should the operation of other sports on the island of Ireland be of necessary relevance to the operation of football on the island?
 The two island associations are their own independent organisations and represent the two jurisdictions that currently exist on the island.

 As an aside argument against subsumption, the retention of two teams under current circumstances would also ensure more players from the island have the chance of competing on the world stage.
 Furthermore, whilst McLellan asserted that a single all-island entity would “undoubtedly” lead to greater success, there is no direct correlation between the size of playing pool available to an association and that association’s level of success on the field.
 It is entirely possible that both the Republic of Ireland and Northern Ireland teams are performing as well now as any single all-island team might perform in the future

 In the meantime and until a united Ireland is realised politically, I am content to support the de facto all-island side without feeling the need to trample on the identity of those who wish to continue supporting an Irish Football Association team.
-I am by no means a partitionist, but neither am I an advocate for effective cultural imperialism and suppression.
+I am by no means a partitionist, but neither am I an advocate for effective cultural imperialism and suppression of another identity.
 A single all-island team will arise in the eventuality of the island’s political union.
 That is something we should work on first.